Invesco Total Return Bond ETF (NYSEARCA:GTO) is Morris Retirement Advisors LLC’s 2nd Largest Position

 Morris Retirement Advisors LLC lifted its holdings in shares of Invesco Total Return Bond ETF (NYSEARCA:GTO) by 0.5% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 78,501 shares of the company’s stock after buying an additional 427 shares during the period.
 Invesco Total Return Bond ETF comprises 4.1% of Morris Retirement Advisors LLC’s investment portfolio, making the stock its 2nd biggest holding.
-Morris Retirement Advisors LLC’s holdings in Invesco Total Return Bond ETF were worth $4,398,000 as of its most recent SEC filing.
+Morris Retirement Advisors LLC owned approximately 0.66% of Invesco Total Return Bond ETF worth $4,398,000 as of its most recent SEC filing.

 Want to see what other hedge funds are holding GTO?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Invesco Total Return Bond ETF (NYSEARCA:GTO).